Completing and extending shellings of vertex decomposable complexes

 Since $\M$ is a matroid we have that any element of $V$ is a loop or a decomposing vertex.
-Repeatedly using Corollary~\ref{cor:DO}, we get that $v_1, v_2, \dots,v_n$ is decomposing order for $\M$ if $v_1,v_2, \dots,v_q$ is a decomposing order for
+Repeatedly using Corollary~\ref{cor:DO}, we get that $v_1, v_2, \dots,v_n$ is a revlex decomposing order for $\M$ if $v_1,v_2, \dots,v_q$ is a revlex decomposing order for

 We see that $\Gamma$ is a matroid (since it is obtained via a sequence of deletions and links of a matroid), with the property that $\del_{\Gamma}(v_q)$ is full.
-This follows from the fact that $F$ was the revlex smallest $d$-subset missing from $\Delta$.
-From Lemma \ref{lem:matroid} we see that any ordering of the ground set of $\Gamma$ is a decomposing ordering.
+This follows from the fact that $F$ was the revlex smallest $d$-subset missing from $\M$.
+From Lemma \ref{lem:matroid} we see that any ordering of the ground set of $\Gamma$ is a revlex decomposing order.
 The result follows. \end{proof}

 As a consequence of Proposition \ref{prop:matroids} we get the following.

 \begin{cor} Let $\M$ be a rank $d$ matroid and suppose $v_1, v_2, \dots, v_n$ is any linear ordering of its ground set $V$ with the property that $\{v_1, v_2, \dots,v_d\} \in \M$, and let $F$ be the revlex smallest $d$-subset missing from $\M$.
 Then the complex generated by $\M \cup \{F\}$ is vertex decomposable. \end{cor}